Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 • Uncover the dough.
 Wet your fingertips and use your middle finger to poke deep dents all the way down to the bottom of the baking tin.
 Drizzle the focaccia with olive oil and use your fingertips to gently spread it all over the surface.

 • Put the focaccia onto a very hot oven tray (solid tray, not a rack) and place the centre of the oven.
-Bake at 210°C for approx. 20 minutes or until the focaccia is slightly golden and cooked through.
+Bake at 210°C for approx. 20 minutes or until the focaccia is lightly golden and cooked through.

 • Remove from the oven and drizzle some more extra virgin olive oil on the top.
 Slice and serve warm or at room temperature.